-This blog will illustrate the concept of data manipulation in detail and further explore the necessity of data manipulations tools for businesses.
-We’ll also share some tips and steps to help manipulate your data effectively.
+This blog will illustrate the data manipulation concept in detail and further explore the necessity of data manipulation tools for businesses.
+We’ll also share some tips and steps to help you simplify the data manipulation process.

 What is Data Manipulation?

-Data manipulation is defined as the process of changing or altering data in order to make it more readable and organized.
-For example, data can be arranged alphabetically to help the owner quickly find useful information.
-Another example of data manipulation is websites.
+Data manipulation is the process of changing or altering data in order to make it more readable and organized.
+For example, you can arrange data alphabetically to expedite the process of finding useful information.
+Another example of data manipulation is website management.
 Website owners can use web server logs to locate the most viewed web pages, traffic sources, and much more.
-Similarly, stockbrokers and analysts use data manipulation to forecast stock market trends.
+Similarly, stockbrokers use data manipulation to forecast stock market trends.

-Businesses use data for predicting trends, understanding customer behavior, increasing productivity, reducing costs, etc. Some of the benefits of data manipulation for a business are:
+Businesses use data for predicting trends, understanding customer behavior, increasing productivity, reducing costs, etc. through manipulation of data.
+Other additional benefits include:

-- Ensures format consistency: Data organized in a unified, orderly manner help business users make better decisions.
+- Format consistency: Data organized in a unified, orderly manner helps business users make better decisions.

-- Provides historical overview: Being able to quickly access data of previous projects can help an organization make decisions regarding deadline projection, team productivity, budget allocation, etc.
+- Historical overview: Accessing data of previous projects quickly can help an organization make decisions regarding deadline projection, team productivity, budget allocation, etc.

-- Improves efficiency: By having more organized data, a business can isolate and even reduce external variables to contribute to business overall efficiency.
+- Improved efficiency: By having more organized data, a business can isolate and even reduce external variables to contribute to the overall efficiency of the business.

 Data Manipulation Language

 It is possible to make data more organized or readable through data manipulation language or DML.
-It is a computer programming language that is used for inserting, omitting, and altering data in a database.
+It is a computer programming language that is used for inserting, omitting, and updating data in a database.
 It makes the data easy to cleanse and map for further analysis.
-A commonly used data manipulation language is Structured Query Language (SQL).
-SQL is used to update and retrieve data in a relational database using Insert, Select, and Update statements.
+A commonly used data manipulation language is Structured Query Language (SQL), which is used to update and retrieve data in a relational database using Insert, Select, and Update statements.

 What are Data Manipulation Tools?

 The key purpose of data manipulation is to alter the relationship (either logical or physical) that one data item has with another, not the data itself.
-Common operations used to manipulate data include row and column filtering, aggregation, join and concatenation, string manipulation, classification, regression, and mathematical formulas.
+Common operations used for data manipulation include row and column filtering, aggregation, join and concatenation, string manipulation, classification, regression, and mathematical formulas.